hacktastic/pooptube/README.md

 # pooptube

 Pooptube is a standalone music player that runs on a raspberry pi.
-To set up from fresh pi, follow the Installation instructions below.
+It uses your own Pandora account to stream music from the "unofficial Pandora API" via the Pianobar app.
+See: https://github.com/PromyLOPh/pianobar

-Installation
+Pi Prerequisites
 ============
-1. install raspbian
+1. install raspbian OS
 2. boot to the GUI
 3. run the Raspberry Pi Configuration tool:
 * System